syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Blazor.md

 # Open and save Word document in Blazor

 Syncfusion DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **Open and save a Word document in Blazor**.
+Using this library, you can **open and save a Word document in Blazor**.

 **Prerequisites:**